eparovyshnaya/meta-calendar/README.md

  - you name it

 ##### what's the use
 Not much of it, actually.
-It's a simple thing.
+You can
  - **construct** these periods out of natural language phrases like the ones listed above
 >by dsl (have a look at [DslTest](src/test/kotlin/ru/cleverclover/metacalendar/compose/DslTest.kt))
  ```kotlin